Are you a Highly Sensitive Person?

 Have you ever heard of the trait of high sensitivity?
 They say 15 to 20 percent of people are born with it.
 It’s not a disease or disorder, it’s normal and innate.

 Highly sensitive persons (HSPs) are more aware of subtleties and process information deeply.
-This is mainly because their brain and nervous system work differently.
-That’s why they are more prone than others to stress and overwhelm and need more quiet time to recharge.
+This is mainly because their central nervous system works differently and has an increased sensitivity to stimuli.
+That’s why HSPs are more prone than others to stress and overwhelm and need more quiet time to recharge.

 Are you highly sensitive?